ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 in `extra_info[0]`. (section 4.3)

 Note, the field `extra_info` was named `features` when protocol v4 was initially introduced, at that time we only planned for extra features.
-Later, we discovered that the handshake sub-protocol can also be used to pass additional request information, thus introduced the concept of "extra request" and renamed this field `extra_info`.
+Later, we discovered that the handshake subprotocol can also be used to pass additional request information, thus introduced the concept of "extra request" and renamed this field `extra_info`.

 `nextra_p3` is number of `extra_info` flags of the endpoint plus 3.
 The "plus 3" is for historical reasons.